hisokaSH/meowcraft/OVERVIEW.md

 # 🎉 Your Professional MeowCraft Website is Ready!

-## 🆕 UPDATED: Stunning Background Image Hero!
+## 🆕 LATEST UPDATE: Professional Font Awesome Icons!

+✅ **All emojis replaced with Font Awesome icons** for a professional look!
-Your website now features a **full-screen gameplay background image** in the hero section, just like PokeMine.fr!
-The image showcases your actual server with a beautiful overlay effect.
+✅ **Full-screen gameplay background image** in the hero section, just like PokeMine.fr!
+✅ **Launcher hosting guide** included for your 1GB file!

 ## 📦 What's Included